mrbunited/interface-pr-1/README.md

 Must use AJAX to pull data

-Must utilize at least one new library or technology that we haven’t discussed
+Must utilize at least one new library or technology that we havenâ€™t discussed

 Must have a polished frontend / UI